anthonybudd/WP_Model/readme.md

     public $prefix = 'wp_model_'; // Optional
 }
 ```
+If you need to prefix the model's data in your post_meta table add a public property $prefix.
+This will be added to the post meta so the attribute 'color' will be saved in the database using the meta_key 'wp_model_color'

 ***

 ### Register
 Before you can create a post you will need to register the post type.
 You can do this by calling the inherited static method register() in your functions.php file.
-Optionally, you can also provide this method with an array of arguments, this array will be sent directly to the second argument of Wordpress's [register_post_type()](https://codex.wordpress.org/Function_Reference/register_post_type) function.
 ```php
 Product::register();